sreerag-webdura/tailwind-landing/README.md

 # Description 📓

 This project using create-react-app.
-We intergret tailwind with postCss.
+A Simple Landing Page created using Tailwind CSS and Some Animations.
 In other to use it run command below ↓.

 # Run 🚀